NYC Trails Guide: The Best Hiking in Each Borough

 Brooklyn: Floyd Bennet Field

 This was once NYC’s first municipal airport it’s now part of Gateway National Recreation Area.
 You can stop by the visitor’s center and museum to get an idea of the amazing history behind the park, as well as hike and bike on the trails.
-This is also the only place in NYC where you can camp overnight.
+This is also one of the only place in NYC where you can camp overnight.

 How to get there: Take the [2, 5] Trains to Flatbush Ave.
 Station, walk 1 block south on Flatbush Ave. to catch the Q35 Bus south getting off at the Flatbush Ave. & Opp Ryan Visitor Center Stop.
 The visitor’s center and entrance to the park will be across the street from the bus stop.